Amazon Echo's new wake word is a gift to Trekkies

 Just say, "Computer."

-It's the newest "wake word" option for Amazon's voice-activated Echo and Echo Dot smart speakers.
+It's the newest "wake word" for Amazon's voice-activated Echo and Echo Dot smart speakers.
 By default, the wake word is "Alexa," with "Amazon" and "Echo" as alternatives.
-"Computer" is the newest option, and it's an obvious call-out to the voice-activated controls on Star Trek's Starship Enterprise -- a fitting tribute, given that the Echo was initially pitched within Amazon as "a Star Trek computer for your home."
+"Computer" is your brand new, fourth option, and it's an obvious call-out to the voice-activated controls on Star Trek's Starship Enterprise -- a fitting tribute, given that the Echo was initially pitched within Amazon as "a Star Trek computer for your home."

 To make the switch, just open the Alexa app and select "Settings" from the sidebar menu.
 Tap on the Echo you want to tweak, then scroll down to "Wake Word."
 Select "Computer" from the drop-down list, then tap save.